AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Security enhancements**

-* The console authentication mecanism has been improved to optimize security.
+* The console authentication mechanism has been improved to optimize security.
-* Security has been improved when generating captchas and in the validation functionnality.
+* Security has been improved when generating captchas and in the validation functionality.

 **Compatibility updates**